12 Types of Herons in Florida

 This long-legged wading bird is known for its predominantly white plumage and bright yellow feet, giving it a unique look among other heron species.

-In Florida, the Snowy Egret can be seen most commonly on tidal rivers, salt marshes, and in shallow waters off the coast.
+In Florida, the Snowy Egret is most commonly found in tidal rivers, salt marshes, and shallow waters off the coast.

-Its diet consists mostly of fish, shrimp, and small frogs, which it catches with an impressive display of controlled motion while wading in shallow water or standing on stilts, its long legs serving almost like a sixth sense.
+Its diet consists mostly of fish, shrimp, and small frogs, which it catches with an impressive display of controlled motion while wading in shallow water or standing on stilts.
+Its long legs serve almost like a sixth sense.

 Their population in Florida is estimated at over 5,000 breeding pairs annually!